Bartender: Salary, Duties, Outlook and Requirements

 Salary for a Bartender

 According to the U.S. Bureau of Labor Statistics (BLS), salaries for bartenders vary, and much of their earnings can come from tips.
-Average annual salaries, including tips, were approximately $20,970 in May 2009 (www.bls.gov).
-The top-paying employers for bartending in that year were elderly community care facilities, museums and historical sites, colleges and universities, hotels and special food service events.
+Average annual salaries, including tips, were approximately $21,770 in May 2013 (www.bls.gov).
+The top-paying employers for bartending in that year were the travel accommodation industry and employment services.

 A bartender prepares, pours and usually serves a variety of alcoholic and non-alcoholic drinks to customers at public establishments or venues licensed to serve alcohol; bartenders may also work in private settings.
 Beverages usually include mixed drinks, bottled wine and beer.
 Bartenders must be able to prepare drinks quickly and efficiently by hand and by using machines that automatically measure and pour ingredients.